0

 3 South Pl, London EC2M 2AF

-What to expect: Bang in the centre of the city, this may not be quite as high as others on the list - but there's still a great rooftop terrace at the end of this restaurant at the top of the South Place Hotel.
-It also gets a special mention as one of the Michelin high-rise dining experiences in the capital.
-Exec chef Gary Foulkes leads a high-end seafood offering here.
+What to expect: Bang in the centre of the city, this may not be quite as high as others on this list - but there's still a great rooftop terrace at the end of this restaurant at the top of the South Place Hotel.
+It also gets a special mention as one of the relatively few high-rise dining experiences in the capital that also happens to have a Michelin star.

 Book Angler